biocore/qiime/doc/scripts/otu_category_significance.rst

 Pearson correlation (longitudinal_correlation): determines whether OTU relative abundance is correlated with a continuous variable in the category mapping file while accounting for an experimental design where multiple samples are collected from the same individual or site.
 Uses the change in relative abundance for each sample from the reference sample (e.g. timepoint zero in a timeseries analysis) rather than the absolute relative abundances in the correlation (e.g. if the relative abundance before the treatment was 0.2, and after the treatment was 0.4, the new values for the OTU relative abundance will be 0.0 for the before sample, and 0.2 for the after, thus indicating that the OTU went up in response to the treatment.)

-Paired T-test (paired_T): This option is when measurements were taken "before" and "after" a treatment.
+Paired t-test (paired_T): This option is when measurements were taken "before" and "after" a treatment.
 There must be exactly two measurements for each individual/site.
 The category mapping file must again have an individual column, indicating which sample is from which individual, and a reference_sample column, that has a 1 for the before time point and a 0 for the after.

 With the exception of longitudinal correlation and paired_T, this script can be performed on a directory of OTU tables (for example, the output of `multiple_rarefactions_even_depth.py <./multiple_rarefactions_even_depth.html>`_), in addition to on a single OTU table.
 If the script is called on a directory, the resulting p-values are the average of the p-values observed when running a single test on each otu_table separately.
 It is generally a good practice to rarefy the OTU table (e.g. with `single_rarefaction.py <./single_rarefaction.html>`_) prior to running these significance tests in order to avoid artifacts/biases from unequal sample sizes.